nickrigby/nickrigby.github.io/_posts/2017-02-12-building-a-website-with-jekyll-and-github-pages.md

 {% endhighlight %}

 Now you can just run `jekyll-serve` from your project folder.

-### Using a custom URL
-By default, your new Github Pages site has a `.github.io` domain, but it's possible to use your own domain name.

- 1. In the settings tab for your repository on Github, add your custom domain in the Custom domain box about half way down the page.
- 2. Add the domain to the "url" key in your `_config.yml` file e.g. `url: "https://nickrigby.uk"`
- 3. Follow the [custom domain instructions](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) to configure the DNS depending on what kind of domain you are using.

- It's also possible to force SSL for a custom domain, which I'll cover in a future post.

 ## Launch that sucker!
 Alright, that's it!
 Commit all of your changes, sit back and admire your sweet new website.
 I hope you'll agree that using Github Pages and Jekyll makes it really easy to build a fully functional, hosted website in literal minutes.
 I hope you found this post useful, and if you have any questions or comments, please let me know below.